Haniya681469/WEBSITE/README.md

 # WEBSITE

-Making a website from scratch where you can write stories
+Description: Make code a website using HTML and CSS.
+This website will be a place where people can write stories and share them with others.
+It will also provide writing tutorials and other features helpful for writing stories.